CyberCraftInc/vacation_system/docs/IP_Dashboard.md

 The application that serves the page should be divided into the following parts:
   1. `App.Views.Dashboard`, main application, the master one.
   2. `App.Views.ApprovalRequests`, application for serving both, *personal vacation requests* and *team members' vacation requests*, as a slave.
-  4. `App.Views.TimeTable`, application for serving *vacations time table*, as a slave.
+  4. `App.Views.TimeTables`, application for serving *vacations time table*, as a slave.

 Each application has its own view, template, and collection of data models.